 I want to be a good person, a good friend, but I don’t have time for games.
 I can’t spend my few free hours on “friends” who only call when they need something or are passive aggressive when we have a misunderstanding.
 I don’t want to worry about every word that comes out of my mouth or getting judged on my every move or someone spreading rumors about me.
 I don’t want to compete with other women, in how we look, or parent, or by the success of our kids.

 And I’m just too tired at the end of each day to pretend I’m something I’m not.

 Ain’t nobody got time for that.

 I need friends who believe the best of me, even when I’m at my worst; friends who cheer me on every step of a new adventure and cry with me when I shoulder pain; friends who show up with a bottle of wine after a bad day and coffee after a sleepless night.

-And friends who know I will do the same.
+And true friends who know I will do the same.

 I want to be with moms who tell their stories from the trenches, the ones where they talk about struggles in their marriages or their fears for their kids.
 I love the women who openly share their miracle skin care cream and admit their counters are only clean because they shove their stuff in a drawer.
 I need to be with people who don’t cringe when I tell them I faced depression or that I constantly struggle with my relationship with one of my daughters.
 Friends who won’t gossip but will always look out for my well-being.